 Pros and Cons of Rapid Detox Centers

-For people trying to break an opiate addiction habit, getting through the detox stage can quickly become a make or break endeavor as far as recovery goes.
-While traditional detox approaches offer effective ways to break the body’s dependency on opiates, addicts will still likely experience uncomfortable withdrawal effects.
-Rapid detox center programs offer a new approach to dealing with the discomfort associated with opiate detox.
+For people trying to overcome an opiate addiction, the detox stage can make or break their efforts.
+While traditional detox approaches offer effective ways to break the body’s dependency on opiates, individuals will still likely experience uncomfortable withdrawal effects.
+Rapid detox center programs offer a different approach to dealing with the discomfort associated with opiate detox.
 Rapid detox centers claim to provide a pain-free means for breaking the body’s physical dependency on opiates in less than half the time it takes through traditional detox approaches.

 Contact Detox.com now to find rapid detox centers near you!

 Rapid detox centers employ an approach that’s designed to take the body through the detox process within a fraction of the time it takes to detox by traditional means.
-According to the U. S. National Library of Medicine, this process entails placing a person under anesthesia for the duration of the procedure.
-While anesthetized, rapid detox centers administer an opiate antagonist drug, such as naloxone to accelerate the withdrawal process.
+This process entails placing a person under anesthesia for the duration of the procedure.
+While anesthetized, rapid detox centers administer an opiate antagonist drug, such as naloxone, to accelerate the withdrawal process.

-Opiate antagonists work by immediately expelling all traces of opiates from the brain and body.
+Opiate antagonists work by expelling all traces of opiates from the brain and body.
 These effects bring on a full-blown withdrawal state.
-Symptoms commonly experienced during opiate withdrawal include –
+Symptoms commonly experienced during opiate withdrawal include:

 Normally, a person experiences these symptoms over the course of a week or two when going “cold turkey.”

-Since patients remain under anesthesia for the entire procedure, withdrawal takes place while their unconscious.
-Most rapid detox centers can complete the entire procedure within three hours time.
+Since patients remain under anesthesia for the entire procedure, withdrawal takes place while they are unconscious.
+Most rapid detox centers can complete the entire procedure within three hours.

 While these practices can be effective, there’s a risk of becoming addicted to the treatment medications in the process.
 Relapse risks are also a concern.
 In some cases, patients must remain on medication therapies for months or years in order to prevent relapse.